 Pupil safety and well-being

-We have an extremely thorough cleaning schedule within the Reception classroom and garden.
-Regular handwashing is a part of our daily routine.
-We encourage the children to explore the setting and learn as freely as possible within a safe and supportive environment.
+At Westfield we ensure that your children are safe and well cared for at all times.
+Safeguarding is our top priority.
+We encourage the children to explore our setting and learn as freely as possible within a safe and supportive environment.

 All door handles for entry and exit to the classroom are positioned up high.
-This ensures no child can leave the classroom or enter the garden without an adult.
+This ensures that no child can leave the classroom or enter the garden without an adult.
 We have two toilets in the room for Reception use only.
 The toilet doors are unlockable and are open at the top and bottom for safety.

 Collecting from school

-We send out termly curriculum newsletters setting out the topics and themes that will be covered that term.
+We send out termly curriculum newsletters setting out the topics and themes that will be covered during that term.
 We add to these to incorporate the children’s interests.

 There are two opportunities for you to meet with the class teacher at Parent’s Evening.
 These take place in the Autumn and Spring term.
 However, you will receive updates from Evidence Me on a weekly basis.
+Evidence Me is an electronic learning journal which documents your child’s learning during both adult-directed and child-initiated activities.
 These updates will be sent via email/the app.

-The children’s day will end at 3.10pm.
-At this point parents/carers will enter through the Reception garden following the one-way system we have set up.
+The children’s day will end at 3.15pm.
+At this point parents/carers will enter through the Reception garden.
+Please wait on the grass area in front of the canopy to ensure we can see you clearly and the doorway does not become crowded.
 The Class Teacher will only release your child to an authorised adult.

 Skills to practise at home

 Toileting – Encourage your child to use the toilet independently to reduce their levels of anxiety and the risk of accidents at school.
 Please share any concerns you have around your child’s toileting with us as soon as possible.
 We are here to support you.